-Given the high percentage of water intake from food that comes from our food source, it’s important to remain hydrated when your food intake is lowered.
+Given that the high percentage of the water intake comes from our food source, it’s important to remain hydrated when your food intake is lowered.
 So, it’s important to drink plenty when you’re fasting.
-And by staying hydrated, you also avoid several of possible intermittent fasting complications such as headache, dizziness and fatigue.
+And by staying hydrated, you also avoid several possible intermittent fasting complications such as headache, dizziness, and fatigue.
 But what’s the deal with the juice?
+Can you drink water during intermittent fasting?

-Most experts agree that one of the benefits to intermittent fasting ; its ability to flush out toxins from the body.
-That’s why drinking water while fasting is a great benefit; because water is one of most effective detoxifiers available for us.
-Also, drinking water provides a great way so make sure that you’re taking as much water as possible from the foods.
+Most experts agree that one of the benefits of intermittent fasting is its ability to flush out toxins from the body.
+That’s why drinking water while fasting is a great benefit; because water is one of the most effective detoxifiers available for us.
+Also, drinking water provides helps in losing weight to a greater extent, hence make sure that you’re taking as much water as possible from the foods.

 Juice can help you achieve this goal since it’s filled with electrolytes.
 As electrolytes are responsible for carrying away water and the toxins in the body.
-Their presence helps get rid of toxins that might otherwise it can absorb into the body.
+Their presence helps get rid of toxins that might otherwise be absorbed into the body.
 The reason electrolytes aren’t considered to be toxic is because they don’t contain calories.
 So even though you’re not losing weight and you’re not drinking any water, your body is still using them.

 Water and Intermittent Fasting